 Escaping dinner-table discourse?
 Home alone and anti-holiday?
 Or maybe you’re the full-on festive type who’s had their tree decorated since Black Friday.
-Whatever the case, ‘tis the season for a stiff one.
+Whatever the case, ‘tis the season for a stiff one at a holiday bar.
 Here’s where to drink your way through Christmas and the holiday season to celebrate—or avoid—the festivities this year.
 Eggnog and mulled wine—or coal cocktails and zero cheer—here we come.

 If you’re more of a Buddy the Elf

 If you’ve ever been to one of the holiday bar takeovers at Here and Now (formerly Westbound), you know these guys mean business.
 Fake snow, hanging stockings, Chritsmas lights, carolers, drag-queen bingo and movie screenings are all par for the festive course during Blitzen’s.
 From December 3 to the 31st, this Arts District bar transforms to a North Pole watering hole complete with over-the-top cocktails (boozy hot cocoa!
 Monkey Shoulder with Manischewitz and grapefruit!) and festive bites (potato latkes! turkey-and-gravy poutine!).
 Plus, when you bring a quart bag of new travel-size hygiene products to donate to PATH, you’ll be greeted by a complimentary cup of punch; what’s not to love?